 - Training recommendations according to career aspirations, skillset, and role

 Payroll is considered the most excellent motivator for employees to do their best at work.
 Therefore, having a streamlined payroll process can help increase employee satisfaction and productivity.
 Therefore, having an efficient payroll module on your HR system is necessary.

 Traditionally, businesses use separate, dedicated payroll software to handle the process.
-However, it has become more common to see payroll functionality in your HR system since it helps simplify the whole process.
+However, seeing payroll functionality in your HR system has become more common since it helps simplify the whole process.

-The basic payroll module should be able to calculate and pay employee salaries, subtract the necessary taxes and deductions and organize either direct payment deposits to employee bank accounts or printing and delivery of paychecks.
+The basic payroll module should be able to calculate and pay employee salaries, subtract the necessary taxes and deductions, and organize direct payment deposits to employee bank accounts or print and delivery paychecks.

 Other HRMS-based payroll features include compliance management, data security and accuracy (especially for stored financial data like bank accounts), and an employee access portal that allows them to track their salary.